-- 4.2.1 To deliver this vision, a number of objectives have been identified: - Objective 1: In order to preserve locally valued landscapes around Longframlington, and the rural setting of the village, we will identify a settlement boundary for Longframlington. - Objective 2: To support housing development which meets an identified local need in the Neighbourhood Area. - Objective 3: To support the local economy and the community by supporting businesses and preserving our valued community facilities. - Objective 4: To support and promote biodiversity within the Neighbourhood Area, and to ensure all new development delivers net gains for biodiversity. - Objective 5: To identify and protect Local Green Spaces, and outdoor recreation spaces in the village that are valued by the local community and are vital for creating the distinctive character of Longframlington. - Objective 6: To support sustainable and high-quality design that reflects the special character of Longframlington village.
+- 4.2.1 To deliver this vision, a number of objectives have been identified: - Objective 1: In order to preserve the countryside around Longframlington, and the rural setting of the village, and to direct development to the sustainable location of Longframlington village, we will identify a settlement boundary for Longframlington. - Objective 2: To support housing development in the Neighbourhood Area. - Objective 3: To support the local economy and the community by supporting businesses and safeguarding our valued community facilities. - Objective 4: To support and promote biodiversity within the Neighbourhood Area, and to ensure all new development delivers net gains for biodiversity. - Objective 5: To identify and protect Local Green Spaces, and outdoor recreation spaces in the village that are valued by the local community and are vital for creating the distinctive character of Longframlington. - Objective 6: To support sustainable and high-quality design that reflects the special character of Longframlington village.